 Where to Start?

 There will be carparks connecting to pretty much all of these areas along the route, which I will link via Google Maps.
 But car parks are obviously not convenient for those without cars to park.
-Otherwise the Bangor to Belfast Train (the Gold Coast Trainline) is very handy, as it runs parallel to the coastal path to Holywood, and every stop is within walking distance of the coastal path.
+Otherwise, when travelling from Belfast City Centre the Bangor to Belfast Train (the Gold Coast Trainline) is very handy, as it runs parallel to the coastal path to Holywood, and every stop is within walking distance of the coastal path.
 Although the 3 easier to find train stations would be at Carnalea, Helen’s Bay and finally Holywood.
 So I would advise to either start at, or return from, an outside stop, so you don’t need to double back.
 And ultimately you can cover more of the coastline.
 Anyway, I will share the car park locations and better train stations along the North Down Coastal Path.
 And the complete train timetable found here.
 Trains run every 20-30 minutes or so, starting at around 07:00AM and ending at around 23:00PM.

 I am starting from Pickie Fun Park (above right), found next to Bangor Marina, although you can always work back from any station along the way.
 From the Fun Park, you will then pass the remnants of the “woman’s pool” which was part of the old Pickie Pool outdoor swimming arena which was once a huge tourist draw to Bangor back in its heyday (1950’s).
 And this includes what would be the most central beach in town (below left) although it’s the most exciting.
 A short distance Pickie then finds Wilson’s Point, famous for something, maybe, and there’s is a signpost signalling the directions and distances to various regional attractions.
 Such as Ballylumford Power Station (I dunno?).